shawnzhang12/corpus/content/Courses/Natural Language Computing/_index.md

 ![](NLP_cover.jpg)

-## Overview
+## Introduction and Motivation

-natural language computing - get computers to understand what we say and write, statistics of language

-application:

-text classification, language translation, speech recognition, natural language understanding, information retrieval, interpretability and LLMs
+How can we get computers to understand what we say and write?
+Applications include text classification, language translation, speech recognition, natural language understanding, information retrieval,interpretability and Large Language Models.

-one of the ultimate human-computer interaction
+The <u>ultimate human-computer interaction</u>.
+(Until brain chips become a thing.)

 a little deeper: how are sounds and text related, how are words combined to make sentences, meaning and organization